Last Updated on October 10, 2021

-Why Am I Drinking More in Quarantine?
+Why Are People Drinking More in Quarantine?

-Does Drinking Alcohol Kill the Coronavirus?
+Does Drinking Alcohol Kill Coronavirus?

-In addition, one of the main ways scientists believe COVID-19 spreads is via respiratory droplets inhaled from the air.
+In addition, one of the main ways COVID-19 spreads is via respiratory droplets inhaled from the air.
 Drinking alcohol does not kill the virus in the air, or disinfect the nose or throat.
 So you can still get COVID-19 this way no matter how much alcohol you drink.

 When Quarantine Drinking Becomes Too Much

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) divides drinking into several categories, ranging from abstinence (no drinking) to alcohol use disorder.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) divides drinking into several categories, ranging from abstinence (no drinking) to alcohol use disorder8.
 You don’t need to abstain from alcohol completely to stay healthy during the COVID-19 pandemic.
 But you should make sure you do not exceed what is considered a moderate level of drinking.

 The NIAAA defines moderate drinking as no more than one standard drink per day for women and up to two standard drinks per day for men.
-A standard drink consists of 12 ounces of beer, 8-9 ounces of malt liquor, a 5 ounce glass of wine, or 1.5 ounces of 80-proof spirits.
+A standard drink consists of 12 ounces of beer, 8-9 ounces of malt liquor, a 5 ounce glass of wine, or 1.5 ounces of 80-proof spirits9.
 Drinking at this level does little to raise your risk of developing alcohol use disorder or contracting COVID-19.

 Drinking becomes high-risk for women at more than four drinks per day, or eight or more drinks per week.
 For men, the number is more than five drinks per day, or 15 or more drinks per week.
 This includes binge drinking—defined as consuming four or more drinks within a two hour period for women, or five or more drinks within a two hour period for men.